Scopist

 A scopist edits the transcripts of official proceedings, created by court reporters.
-Court reporters attend official proceedings such as court hearings and transcribe the spoken word to written text, mostly using stenotype machines.
-Voice writers are also allowed in some states.
+Court reporters attend official proceedings such as court hearings and transcribe the spoken word to written text.
+Court reporters take down official proceedings using voice writing or stenography.
 Scopists receive the rough copies of these transcripts after the proceedings, check the transcript for missing words or mistakes, edit grammar and punctuation, ensure that proper names and technical or scientific terms are spelled correctly, and format the transcript properly before delivering the transcript back to the court reporter.
 Unlike most careers in the legal field, scopists can be outsourced as they are not directly involved in the legal process.

 Skills

 Scopists need excellent grammar, punctuation, vocabulary, and research skills, as well as good knowledge of legal terminology, medical terminology, and transcript production.
 They are typically voracious readers, gatherers of eclectic knowledge, and adept users of technology.

 Training

 The major court reporting associations in North America do not presently administer certification for scopists.
 However, scopist training is available through specialized schools of scopistry and through community colleges.